boisy/VSS/README.md

 Once you create the desired actions, create triggers to act on the state chnage.

-  - A trigger that plays a noise over your HomePods using Airfoil Pro if the state of the security system changes to "Triggerd."
+  - A trigger that plays a noise over your HomePods using Airfoil Pro if the state of the security system changes to "Triggered."

 ## HomeKit Support